Psalm 143 – Hope for the Persecuted Soul

 For in Your sight no one living is righteous.

 a.
-Hear my prayer, O LORD: Psalm 143 finds David in another crisis.
-Because his life was filled with so much activity and danger, it is impossible to link this Psalm to any one particular point of crisis.
+Hear my prayer, O LORD: This psalm describes David in another crisis.
+Because his life was filled with so much activity and danger, it is impossible to link this psalm to any one particular point of crisis.
 It could be from the time before David was recognized as king, living as a fugitive from King Saul, or it could be from David’s time as king, particularly when his son Absalom led a rebellion against him.

 i.
 In this crisis, David knew that he must cry out to God and that God must hear him, or he would be lost.
-For David, prayer was not merely a self-improvement exercise that did good whether God heard him or not; prayer was a real plea made to a real God who could be appealed unto to hear, to answer, and to help.
+For David, prayer was not merely a self-improvement exercise that was good for him whether God heard him or not; prayer was a real plea made to a real God who could be appealed unto to hear, to answer, and to help.

 c.
 In Your faithfulness answer me, and in Your righteousness: David appealed to the faithfulness and righteousness of God in his request.
 He asked God to act consistently with those attributes and to answer David.